Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

     If you are planning to move terabytes or even more from an outside machine into the ZIH system, please contact the ZIH [HPC support](mailto:hpcsupport@tu-dresden.de) in advance.

-### Permission Rights Are Crucial In a Collaborative Setting
+### Permission Rights

-Whenever working within a collaborative setting, take care of the file permissions.
+Whenever working within a collaborative environment, take care of the file permissions.
 Esp. after creating and transferring data, file permission configuration might be necessary.

 **By default, workspaces are accessible only for the user who created the workspace.**